Why UT Southwestern

 Radiology residency applications should be submitted through the Electronic Residency Application Service (ERAS).

-It is strongly recommended that you complete your application by November 15 for training to begin the July after completion of a preliminary year of training.
-In addition to the application form, our requirements include:
+It is strongly recommended that you complete your application by November 15.
+In addition to the ERAS application, applicants are must include:

 - Brief personal statement